krishna-AK/AI-Powered-price-comparision-platform/README.md

-# Product Aggregator and Tracker
+# Product Aggregation Platform

-**A Comprehensive Full-Stack Application for Real-Time Product Tracking**
+**A comprehensive Full-Stack Platform for Tracking a Wide Range of Products from Multiple Online Sellers**

 ### Project Overview
 A full-stack application designed to track products from various online sellers.
 Developed with a robust backend using Python and FastAPI and a dynamic frontend with Angular, this platform offers a seamless experience for tracking product details, prices, and specifications from multiple sources.